-- The 4H/FFA member has to own the mother cow and calf (proof of ownership required. - 2.
-This is a haltered class so the cattle will need to be broke to lead for show and will be shown in a show ring. - 3.
-All beef breeds and crossbreds are eligible for this class. - 4.
-Heifers, steers and bulls are eligible for this class. - 5.
-Calves in the cow/calf pair class are eligible for this class.
+- The 4-H member has to own the mother cow and calf (proof of ownership required. - This is a haltered class so the cattle will need to be broke to lead for the show and will be shown in a show ring. - All beef breeds and crossbreds are eligible for this class. - Heifers, steers, and bulls are eligible for this class. - Calves in the cow/calf pair class are eligible for this class.